haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/architecture/pro-architecture-legacy.md

 1. Push code changes, which automatically build and deploy to the Integration environment for testing

 <div class="bs-callout bs-callout-info" markdown="1">
 We highly recommend testing every merchant and customer interaction in the Staging environment prior to deploying to the Production environment.
-See [Prepare for local environment setup]({{ page.baseurl }}/cloud/before/before-workspace.html) and [Deploy your store]({{ page.baseurl }}/cloud/live/stage-prod-live.html).
+See [本地环境设置准备]({{ page.baseurl }}/cloud/before/before-workspace.html) and [部署你的网店]({{ page.baseurl }}/cloud/live/stage-prod-live.html).
 </div>

 ## Staging environment {#cloud-arch-stage}